There are several reasons homeowners choose modular homes over manufactured homes and stick-built homes.

 Modular homes can compete with the quality of traditional homes, and they are sometimes even higher due to the fact that they are all fabricated with the same factory-specified and state-dictated quality control.
 In addition they are road worthy as they have to be delivered to a site many miles from the factory.
 Most exterior walls come standard with 2” by 6” construction which is not standard in most site built homes.

+They’re built quickly.
 Your dream home will be built and placed much more quickly than your neighbor’s stick-built home.
 While traditional home builders have to purchase materials from all over the country, modular home builders have all the materials in-house since they are built to templates.
-You also won’t have to worry about weather conditions during the construction of a modular home since they are created inside a climate-controlled factory.
+You also won’t have to worry about weather conditions during the construction of a modular house since they are created inside a climate-controlled factory.